PYTHON

 When to Use Python Lists

-Python lists are ideal for grouping values that belong together.
-In particular, lists shine when the number of elements can vary or elements are of different data types.
+Python lists can help you group elements that belong together.
+They're particularly useful when the number of elements can change or the elements are of different data types.

 Storing and Accessing Ordered Data